LOCAL GOVERNMENT CODE

 (d) A housing finance corporation may enter into contracts to perform services for any other housing finance corporation or any individual or entity acting on behalf of any other housing finance corporation or, with respect to residential development, any housing authority, nonprofit enterprise, or similar entity.

-(e) A housing finance corporation may delegate to the Texas Department of Housing and Community Affairs the authority to act on its behalf in the financing, refinancing, acquisition, leasing, ownership, improvement, and disposal of home mortgages or residential developments, within and outside the jurisdiction of the housing finance corporation, including its authority to issue bonds for those purposes.
+(e) A housing finance corporation may delegate to the Texas Department of Housing and Community Affairs the authority to act on its behalf in the financing, refinancing, acquisition, leasing, ownership, improvement, and disposal of home mortgages or residential developments, including its authority to issue bonds for those purposes.

 Acts 1987, 70th Leg., ch.
 149, Sec.
 1, eff.
 Sept.
 1, 1987.
 Amended by Acts 1989, 71st Leg., ch.
 258, Sec.
 1, eff.
 Aug.
 28, 1989; Acts 1997, 75th Leg., ch.
 1420, Sec.
 11, eff.
 June 20, 1997.